openedx-unsupported/edx-analytics-data-api/README.md

 Loading Data
 ------------
-The fixtures directory contains demo data.
-This data can be loaded with the following commands:
+The fixtures directory contains demo data and the `generate_fake_enrollment_data` management command can generate enrollment data.
+Run the command below to load/generate this data in the database.

         $ make loaddata

 Running Tests
 -------------

 Run `make validate` install the requirements, run the tests, and run lint.
-If you want to get the API server ready for acceptance testing or demos, `make demo` will install requirements and load the fixture data.